 - In the Agreement, the term “educational employment” refers to employment as a doctoral candidate.
 The new Agreement distinguishes between employment as a doctoral candidate and other fixed-term contract employees, and this affects how the qualifying period is calculated in some cases.

-If you have been continuously employed on a fixed-term contract for at least three years with the same employer, (a break of up to eight days is permitted), you are entitled to supplementary unemployment compensation through to the Agreement if your employment ends.
+If you have been continuously employed on a fixed-term contract for at least three years, (two years from 1 October 2022), with the same employer, (a break of up to eight days is permitted), you are entitled to supplementary unemployment compensation through the Agreement if your employment ends.

 If you wish, you can take out a supplementary income insurance which provides a further 150 days of cover.
 The cost of this extra cover depends on your salary level.
-The supplementary income insurance must be taken out no later than one year before the period of unemployment begins in order to be valid.
+The supplementary income insurance must be taken out no later than one year before the period of unemployment begins in order for you to be eligible for compensation.

-The high proportion of researchers, teachers and doctoral candidates on fixed-term contracts at universities means the Job Security Foundation is well accustomed to offering help and support to PhDs.
-This support goes well beyond topping up employment benefit and is tailored to suit individual needs.
+The high proportion of researchers, teachers and doctoral candidates on fixed-term contracts at higher education institutions means the Job Security Foundation is well accustomed to offering help and support to PhDs.
+This support goes well beyond the topping up employment benefit, and is tailored to suit individual needs.
 The Foundation’s own analysis shows that 75% of its clients find a solution within nine months.

-Nor does the SULF income insurance apply in cases of resignation from a position unless the unemployment insurance fund (a-kassan) decides to waive the 45-day qualification period normally applies in such cases.
+The SULF income insurance does not pay compensation in cases of resignation from a position unless the unemployment insurance fund (a-kassan) decides to waive the 45-day qualification period that normally applies in such cases.

-For these reasons, it is important that you contact SULF and the unemployment insurance fund before you give notice.
+For these reasons, it is important that you contact SULF and the unemployment insurance fund before you decide to give notice.